agility-game/scenarios-management/scenarios/index.md

 Scenarios take place in one or more spaces of the Agility Game (see above for the available spaces on the Agility Gameboard).

-For example, Sprint Planning takes place at the "Project Management Group".
+For example, Sprint Planning takes place at the "Product Management Group".